Skip to main content

 snowshoe tours in the valley floor

 Not only in the mountains, but also in the valley floor, there are varied routes to explore.
 In Davos, the Wolfgang Trail, the Tinzenblick Trail, the Landwasser Trail and the Wildboden Trail lead through the winter landscape.
-The tours are between two and five kilometers long.
+The tours are between two and 5 kilometers long.
 The start and finish points are also easily accessible by public transport.
 There is also an attractive route in Klosters: the 4-kilometer-long Alpenrösli Trail.

 Would you prefer to go with a snowshoe guide?